Fromveur Passage

 The name Fromveur comes from the Breton words froud, meaning current, and meur meaning great, as the passage can exhibit strong tidal currents, often running at 8 kn.
 These currents, the second strongest in France after those of the Raz Blanchard in Normandy, make the passage a promising location for tidal power installations.
-GDF Suez plans to install a 0.5-megawatt test tidal turbine in the passage in 2014.
+In 2013, GDF Suez announced plans to install a 0.5-megawatt test tidal turbine in the passage in 2014.
+The Sabella D10 turbine was finally installed in 2015, providing power to the island of Ushant.
+In September 2023, it supplied 25% of the electricity consumed on the island.
+Since October 2024, the turbine is operated by Inyanga Marine Energy Group, after Sabella went into administration.
+Inyanga have a license to operate the turbine until August 2028.